Mohamed-abdelfadel/task-maker/README.md

-- Make a new folder and run this git command:``https://github.com/Mohamed-abdelfadel/task-maker`` then enter it.
+- Make a new folder and run this git command:``git clone https://github.com/Mohamed-abdelfadel/task-maker`` then enter it.
 - Change the .`env.example` file to `.env` file.
 - Run the secret key generation command ``php artisan key:generate``.
 - Run the Database migration and seeders ``php artisan migrate:fresh --seed``.